 - Building test packages.

-In order to get these done, we’ll be deep-diving on these topics in our forth-coming blogs about use of containers with mobile test automation.
+In order to get these done, we’ll be deep-diving on these topics in our forth-coming blogs about using containers for mobile test automation.
 Meanwhile, please let us know if you have any questions and weigh in a comment in the comment section below!

 Happy Testing (with containers), Folks!